-1. Graduate Biochemistry.
+1. Advanced Graduate Biochemistry.
 The course and the hours are described on p.
-22 under Interdivisional Courses.
+34 under Interdivisional Courses.

 2. Molecular Genetics.
 The course is concerned with the structure and function of the genetic material of bacteria and viruses.
 Lectures, seminars, and term reports will include the following subjects: replication, recombination, mutagenesis, transcription, translation, and regulation of gene activity.
-Given every other year.
-Not given in 1971-72.
-Professor Cavalieri.
+Third trimester: T Th 10:30-12.
+Professors Cavalieri and Karam.